SecKatie/ha-wyzeapi/README.md

 * Control Wyze Bulbs as lights through HA
 * Control Wyze Plugs as switches through HA
 * Use Wyze Cameras as motion sensors
+* Turn on and off Wyze Cameras
 * Lock, unlock, and view status of lock and door for the Wyze Lock

 ### Potential Downsides